Ana Lily Amirpour: Style and themes

 Amirpour's films often value images and framing over dialogue.
-When questioned about the sparse dialogue in her films she was quoted saying, "For me, it's interesting that people take the lack of dialogue as there being no story.
+When questioned about the sparse dialogue in her films, she said, "For me, it's interesting that people take the lack of dialogue as there is no story.
 It makes people uncomfortable, which I understand."
 Her prioritization of visuals has garnered acclaim: A Girl Walks Home Alone At Night received two nominations for Best Cinematography at the Chlotrudis Awards and Independent Spirit Awards, and won the Dublin Film Critics Award for the same category.

 Various film directors have had an impact on Amirpour's style: David Lynch, Francis Ford Coppola, Robert Zemeckis, and Sergio Leone.
-In an interview with IU Cinema, she expressed that she finds inspiration from filmmakers, writers, photographers, and music.
+In an interview with IU Cinema, she expressed that she finds inspiration from film-makers, writers, photographers and music.
 Anne Rice was the major influence for A Girl Walks Home Alone At Night, and Bruce Lee remains one of her biggest artistic heroes (his book Striking Thoughts is one she continually returns to for inspiration).
 Films that she has found inspiring throughout her life and career include The NeverEnding Story, Back to the Future, Sin City, and Pulp Fiction.